FATE ONE: A Prophecy

 He tilted his head once more to the woman, removing his hat with his remaining hand as he held it flat against his chest.
 An unsuspected innocence worn on both his expression and in his final spoken words.

 “This fate is—nay, has been—the only one granted to us.
 Choice forgets us, for fate will pounce upon time it wears down.
 Heed now this one truth: that Qidron has naught but enmity—liberty none—for them.
 For us.
+Rest assured, forevermore shall you live in darkness of your regret.”

 The two men departed, leaving the perturbed woman to dwell on his cognizant words.
 She eyed over to the remaining detritus of the plumage that had fluttered into the room; beauty overcome by hate.
 Her blade flashed in intense light before fading away, its rage dismissed as its wielder attempted to find tranquility in this newfound loneliness of her own making.

-“O, though they must survive, and be allowed to revel in their agency,” she said quietly to herself, her eyes closed in somber prayer.
+“O, though they must survive, and be allowed to revel in their agency,” she said quietly to herself, eyes closed in somber prayer.

 Striding over to the barrier peering to the outside, she looked upon the world her kin had made for themselves—a utopian paradise that stretched across three visible horizons that only stopped to worship the surrounding forests, mountains and rivers, respecting their claim of the land first.
 Another flock of doves flew by in rejoined formation, garnering her attention as they flew off into clearing skies of the new dusk, obscured only by the shade of the massive tree crown above.